bolshakov/stoplight/UPGRADING.md

 ### Stoplight::Light becomes private

-This class has always considered private but some people preferred to use `Stoplight::Light#new` instead of `Stoplight()`.
+This class has always considered private but some developers preferred to use `Stoplight::Light#new` instead of `Stoplight()`.
 In the next major release the use of `Stoplight::Light#new` will be forbidden.

 #### Why was this decision made?

 We want to provide a simple, concise Stoplight interface.
-Having a single interface guarantees users use it the right way.
+Having a single public interface guarantees users use it the right way.

 #### So, what does this mean for me?

-Any use of `Stoplight::Light` outside of Stoplight itself is deprecated.
-To update to the next major version, you will need to change a few things:
+Any use of `Stoplight::Light` outside of Stoplight itself is deprecated in Stoplight 4.0.
+To update to the next major version (Stoplight 5.0), you will need to change a few things:

 ```diff
 - Stoplight::Light.default_data_store = data_store